JamesGrooms/drowsy_detection/README.md

 ## Code Retrieval
 In order to get the code from my repo, you have two options:
 1) You can individually download each jupyter notebook (.ipynb) to your local machine
-2) You can clone this entire rep
+2) You can clone this entire repo

 ## Dataset Retrieval
 Due to the size of the dataset, I have not included it here in my repo.
 However, I have a Kaggle API link that will allow you to simply download it in one cell block in google collab.